 - agree a provisional inspection timetable

-- discuss and agree arrangements to speak to managers and your staff
+- discuss and agree arrangements to speak with managers and your staff

-- explain about giving survivors the opportunity to provide feedback to inspectors through the survey, focus groups or interviews
+- explain about giving survivors the opportunity to provide feedback to inspectors through the survey or interviews

 If the lead inspector needs to confirm the inspection plan or answer your questions about the process, they will arrange a follow-up call with you.

 Before an inspection, we will ask you to complete a Provider Information Return (PIR).
 This helps us to understand more about the service you provide.
 The PIR will ask you for information about: